 The Role of Council

-The first School Council met in October 1926.
-There are currently 12 Councillors, comprising current and past parents of Kambala and Old Girls.
+The first School Council was convened in October 1926.
+There are currently 13 Councillors, comprising Old Girls and current and past parents of Kambala.
 The composition of the Council must include two members appointed by the Kambala Old Girls’ Union (KOGU) and two members appointed by the Archbishop of the Sydney Anglican Archdiocese.

 The School Council meets at least eight times a year.
 The Principal attends all Council meetings.
 There are five sub-committees of the Council, namely the Property Committee, IT Committee, Finance Committee, Investment Committee and Nominations Committee.
 Each sub-committee has its own Charter of Governance.

-The Council has the ultimate responsibility for setting the strategic direction of the School and for the overall governance of the School.
+The Council has the ultimate responsibility for setting the strategic direction and for the overall governance of the School.
 The Council appoints the Principal and delegates to the Principal the leadership and management of the School.
 The Principal is accountable to the Council.